You have a server named Server1 that runs Windows Server 2012 R2. Each day, Server1 is backed up fully to an external disk.

 D. Run Set-DnsServerCache

 Your network contains an Active Directory domain named contoso.com.
-The domain contains a member server named Server 1.
-All servers run Windows Server 2012 R2.
+The domain contains a server named Server1 that has the Remote Access server role installed.